 Students taking Religion and Asian and Middle Eastern Studies will take one Religion paper for Prelims as well as the appropriate Asian and Middle Eastern Studies papers.
 They will take three Religion papers, three Asian and Middle Eastern Studies papers, and three papers which may be either Religion or Asian and Middle Eastern Studies for FHS.
-(Please refer to the rubrics for Joint Honours papers in the conventions for Prelims and FHS.)

-The Faculty Building
+The Faculty Building, Pusey Lane